Updates

 Jharkhand & JPSC Relevance

-• Mains Pointer: Frame answers highlighting how national semiconductor initiatives can catalyse industrial growth and skill development in Jharkhand.
+• Mains Pointer: Frame answers highlighting how Jharkhand can leverage central schemes like PLI for local industrial growth and employment in semiconductor-related fields.

 Why does India lag in semiconductor manufacturing despite a strong design ecosystem?